-Contact Information Terry Mullins 731-424-3520 tmullins@jscc.edu
+Contact Information Terry Mullins 731-424-3520 tmullins@jscc.edu for the Associate of Science: Accounting

 Students completing a bachelor's degree in accounting have a variety of career opportunities available to them in the accounting field.
 The Associate of Science in Accounting is designed for students wanting to complete the first two years of the bachelor's degree in a community college setting.
 Our students work closely with accounting and other business faculty.